nikitavoloboev/data/docs/tools/tools.md

 - [Ask HN: What fun have you had with tech recently?
 (2022)](https://news.ycombinator.com/item?id=31505959)
 - [Ask HN: Is there a truly solid low-code to build Twitter or Reddit clone?
 (2022)](https://news.ycombinator.com/item?id=31555252)
 - [Best tools for a entrepreneur (2022)](https://twitter.com/heyeaslo/status/1536944095569989633)
+- [Dans Tools](https://www.danstools.com/) - Collection of various tools that I have found helpful for many years.